Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 A business loan is meant to provide entrepreneurs with the funding needed to start or grow their businesses.
 Like other installment loans, it requires that borrowers make regular payments toward paying off the full loan amount over a specific term, plus interest.
 For this type of loan, a business owner’s personal and business finances will likely be taken into account during the application process.

 A line of credit differs from installment loans and works more like a credit card.
-With a line of credit, the borrower is provided with a credit limit within which you can borrow against.
+With a line of credit, the borrower is provided with a credit limit within which they can borrow against.
 You are then free to borrow as much or as little against the credit limit as you want, as long as you don’t go over the limit.

 Like a credit card, you’re only charged interest on the withdrawn amount with no deadline to repay the funds.
 Once the funds are repaid, you can borrow over and over as the need for extra money arises.